Services for your mental health, addiction, free wifi and more

 Hamilton County is a caring community and the opportunities for support during difficult times, especially during COVID-19, are available across the county.
 There are many more services than those listed here.
 The list will continue to grow so that all Hamilton County residents survive to thrive.

-Hamilton County Nonprofit Relief Program
+Hamilton County Nonprofit Relief Program (Applications Closed)

 The WARMLINE is a peer-operated call-in service for individuals who need supportive assistance in their recovery from mental health issues, but not on an emergency basis.
 The WARMLINE offer support for low-level crises, help with daily living activities, and peer support.